 Group retirement card · online

+A group retirement card is a shared page where colleagues each add a private message marking someone's last day.
 Collect decades of memories and well-wishes from colleagues, friends, and family.
 A flip-book for the last day — and a PDF that outlasts the company email.

 Start a retirement cardSee how it works